mcous/decoy/docs/v3/context-managers.md

 ## Context manager state

-You can also configure stubs and verifications to only match calls made while a context manager mock is entered using the `is_entered` option to `called_with`.
+You can also configure stubs and verifications to only match calls made while a context manager mock is entered using the `is_entered` option to `when`/`verify`.

 | `is_entered` | Matching behavior                                           |
 | ------------ | ----------------------------------------------------------- |